 Since it was initially launched in April 2013, the FFT has been rolled out in phases to most NHS-funded services in England, giving all patients the opportunity to leave feedback on their care and treatment.

 During 2018/19, we are carrying out a development project to improve the FFT and make it a more useful tool for driving service improvement and we are committed to producing refreshed guidance by April 2019, in line with a government Mandate.

-So far, the FFT has produced more than 48 million pieces of feedback so far – and the total rises by around 1.2 million more every month – making it the biggest source of patient opinion in the world.
+So far, the FFT has produced around 55 million pieces of feedback so far – and the total rises by around 1.2 million more every month – making it the biggest source of patient opinion in the world.
 Scores so far have told us that at least nine out of ten patients would recommend the NHS services they used to their loved ones.
 Patient comments also identify areas where improvements can be made so that providers can make care and treatment better for everyone.

 See our section on Implementing FFT Guidance for details of how the FFT works.

 The feedback gathered through the FFT is being used in NHS organisations across the country to stimulate local improvement and empower staff to carry out the sorts of changes that make a real difference to patients and their care.